Gibtnix/MSIKLM/README.md

 Try if everything works by first rebooting your system and then try a standby and wakeup.
 If everything works, we are done here.
 If not, please report an issue. :-)

-Finally the autostart can be disabled by running
+Finally, the autostart can be disabled by running

     ./autostart.sh --disable